tribela/resume/resume.md

   : I am using Linux since 2006 (13 yo).
 And I know some low level of it.

 * OSS
   : I am very interested on Open Source Software.
-Visit my [GitHub](https://github.com/Kjwon15) account to see what I have contributed.
+Visit my [GitHub](https://github.com/Tribela) account to see what I have contributed.

 * Web Development
   : I have experiences with web development including RESTful API.

+* Automatic Deployment
+  : I like to make system automatically deployed to infra by no one's hand.

 * Infosec
   : I started learning computer with hacking & security.
 So I have an experiences with secure coding.